Indian Agent Thomas Twiss, Man of Two Worlds

 Twiss, for his part, quickly concluded that traders, especially Seth Ward at Fort Laramie, were a significant source of corruption in the conduct of Indian affairs.
 He revoked Ward’s trading permit and established strict rules for trade with the tribes.
 Before long, the traders began to assault the agent’s integrity.

-Twiss traveled east in 1856.
+Twiss traveled east to visit his family and conduct official business in 1856.
 By June of that year, when he checked into the Willard Hotel in Washington, D.C., charges had been assembled against him.
 His accusers charged that he had traded annuity goods to the Indians in exchange for buffalo hides.
 (Annuity goods were the tribes’ annual payments from the government as part of the terms of the Fort Laramie Treaty of 1851.)
 And two interpreters for the Indian agency specifically testified that late in 1855 Twiss had exchanged cloth, blankets, knives, kettles, sugar, coffee and horses for a young Oglala woman.

 A new wife—and some proposals

 But, apparently satisfied with his defense, the commissioner of Indian affairs cleared Twiss to return to his duties.
 Despite accusations of impropriety, it is clear that in late 1855, Thomas Twiss had married a member of the Spleen Band of the Oglala Lakota.
 She was the daughter of Standing Elk, named Wanikiyewin, meaning “Savior of her People.”
 Generally, she was called Mary.
 The couple’s first of seven children would soon be born.